Koustubhmk09/Coffee-Shop-Sales/README.md

 This project is an **interactive Coffee Shop Sales Dashboard** created entirely using **Microsoft Excel**.
 The goal of this project is to analyze sales performance and extract meaningful business insights using Excel’s powerful data analysis and visualization features.

-Although I have experience working with tools like **Power BI** and **Tableau**, I decided to take a different approach for this project and build everything in **Excel**.
-This helped me strengthen my understanding of Excel-based analytics and dashboards.

 ---

 ## 🎯 Objective of the Project